nickoppen/pihole-blocklists/README.md

 # pihole-blocklists

 A basic list of social media and messaging sites for use with the pi-hole ad-blocking software.
+Some sites have hundreds of sub-domains so are better suited to a wildcard blacklist (e.g. (\.|^)deviantart$).

 Domains can change quickly so the lists will soon be out of date.
 Test after loading!